 - Attend the final 4 days of instructor-led, classroom training

 NOTE: Interested hosts should submit their course requests at least four months in advance of the desired start date.
-Contact NHI with any questions about the Maintenance Leadership Academy course structure.
+Contact NHI with any questions about the MLA course structure.

 This course was designed for State, regional, or county personnel who manage highway maintenance programs and deal with oversight and quality assurance over broader geographic areas.
 They are involved with handling materials, scheduling, budgeting and planning.
 Participants have an advanced skill in maintenance activities.
 Participants enrolling in the Academy will need to have taken NHI-134064 "Transportation Construction Quality Assurance" and NHI-131110 "Pavement Preservation Treatment Construction" or had equivalent training or experience in these content areas.